 Life in Arkansas can pretty much be whatever you'd like it to be!
 If you prefer a more pedestrian pace of life, head to one of the outer regions, like the Ozarks or River Valley.
 These are the kinds of places where time slows down and the most important part of your day is getting out for your morning walk or going fishing in a nearby lake.
 If you want to step it up a bit, you can settle down in Little Rock or Jonesboro to take in the wonderful city offerings.
 From museums and galleries to banjo-playing musicians and honky-tonk bars, you'll find no shortage of entertainment options in these cities.
 The best way to understand Arkansas is to visit for yourself!
 The state can hardly be summed up in a generic description and you'll see so for yourself when you drive from one side to the other.
 The state can also claim former President Bill Clinton as one of its residents--and they love to boast about it!
 Visit the Clinton Presidential Center and Park for evidence of this--it's home to the largest collection of presidential papers and artifacts in the entire United States!
 If that's not pride, we don't know what is.
 All in all, Arkansas is an incredibly well-rounded state that is home to equally well-rounded people.
 Take time to tour some of the different regions and get a better sense of what to expect from each place!
 You'll be rewarded with endless surprises from this beautiful southern state.

-Apartment List has released Arkansas's results from the first annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 18,000 renters, provides new insights into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released results for Arkansas from the second annual Apartment List Renter Satisfaction Survey.
+The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.

 Key findings in Arkansas include the following:

 - Arkansas renters gave their state an F overall.

 - The highest-rated categories for Arkansas were affordability, which received an A+, and weather, which received a B grade.